The featured picture shows the loop forming with a roll cast

 Lay the line out straight 25´ in front of you and keep your rod tip down.
 Start your cast by peeling the line from the surface by moving your tip to about eye height.
 Go immediately into the pluck phase where you fling the line up, and back over your shoulder.
 Stop your arm just past the vertical.
 Now we need to pause a little for our line to straighten behind us.
 Then we cast the line forward (pat) and stop our hand hard at eye level, and the line rolls out.
 Wait with your rod tip high and when the line is straight in the air in front of you follow it down.

 I recommend strongly that you seek quality teaching at the outset.
 It will lay a solid foundation for your cast.
 I struggled for years mostly on my own.
 Double hauling the line did not occur to me until after some years.
 With the methods we now use for teaching fly casting this progress is much shorter and smoother.

-The International Federation of Fly Fishers has a certification process for casting teachers.
-There are qualified IFFF teachers in every state and then there are local fishing clubs with great casters.
+The Fly Fishers International has a certification process for casting teachers.
+There are qualified FFi teachers in every state and then there are local fishing clubs with great casters.